Source: Wikipedia

 [edit]Larval colonies

-[edit]The main difficulty in farming is obtaining BSFL or eggs to start or replenish the colony.
-This is usually done by enticing the soldier flies to lay eggs in small holes over the grub bin.
+[edit]The main difficulty in farming black soldier fly larvae (BSFL) comes when obtaining larvae or eggs to start or replenish the colony.
+This is usually done by enticing the soldier flies to lay eggs in small holes over a grub bin.
 Adult flies lay clusters of eggs in the edges of corrugated cardboard or corrugated plastic.
-In some regions, starting or maintaining adequate larvae colonies is possible from native soldier flies, but pest species such as houseflies and blowflies are also drawn to many of the foods used to attract soldier flies (such as fermented chicken feed).
+In some regions, starting or maintaining adequate larvae colonies is possible from wild black soldier flies, but pest species such as houseflies and blowflies are also drawn to many of the foods used to attract soldier flies, such as fermented chicken feed.

-In tropical or subtropical climates, they might breed year-round, but in other climates, a greenhouse may be needed to obtain eggs in the cooler periods.
-The grubs are quite hardy and can handle more acidic conditions and higher temperatures than redworms.
-Larvae can survive cold winters, particularly with large numbers of grubs, insulation, or compost heat (generated by the microorganisms in the grub bin or compost pile).
-Heat stimulates the grubs to crawl off, pupate, and hatch, and a great deal of light and heat seem to be required for breeding.
-Many small-scale grub farmers build their larval colonies from eggs deposited by wild soldier flies.
+In tropical or subtropical climates, black soldier fly adults might breed year-round, but in other climates, a greenhouse may be needed to obtain eggs in the cooler periods.
+Black soldier fly larvae are quite hardy and can handle more acidic conditions and higher temperatures than redworms.
+Larvae can survive cold winters, particularly with large numbers of larvae, insulation, or compost heat (generated by the microorganisms in the grub bin or compost pile).
+Heat stimulates the larvae to crawl off, pupate, and hatch, and a great deal of light and heat seem to be required for breeding.
+Many small-scale BSFL farmers start their larval colonies from eggs deposited by wild soldier flies.

 Space and shape